-The deadline for athletes to submit an "Athlete's Notice of Appeal" to the Appeals Committee is April 28th, 2023 at 5pm ET.
+The deadline for athletes to submit an "Athlete's Notice of Appeal" to the Appeals Committee is April 1st, 2024 at 5pm ET.

-2022-2023 Quest for Gold - Ontario Athlete Assistance Program Athlete's Notice of Appeal Template
+2023-2024 Quest for Gold - Ontario Athlete Assistance Program Athlete's Notice of Appeal Template

-Appeals will only be accepted on the nrovided Notice of Anneal to amplate

-Appeals will only be accepted on the

-[Deadline: 5pm on April 28 th , 2023

-Return form to:

-Judo Ontario

-Quest for Gold Ad-hoc Appeals Com

-875 Morningside Avenue, Scarboro ugh, ON M1C 0C7

-Email: info@judoontario.ca

-Full Name

-Address City

-Postal Code Phone Email

-Reason for Appeal (Check all that a pply):

-Whether or not the Quest for (• •

-accordance with its own publis shed selection criteria and rela ated procedures;

-Whether or not the Ouest for (Gold Committee applied the s ection criteria in a manner that

-was free from bias, discriminat

-·

-Provide a two-line summary of the reason for the appeal:

-In the space below, (continue on to next page as needed) provide the reasons communicated to you by the Quest for Gold Committee as to why you were not nominated for an Ontario Card, and the date the information was provided.
-(Note: This Appeal will not be accepted unless it contains a response from this committee.)

-Date of Committee response:
+Appeals will only be accep ted on the provided Notice of f Appeal template.
+Return form to: Judo Ontario Quest for Gold Ad-hoc Ap 875 Morningside Avenue, Email: info@judoontario.
+Scarborough, ON M1C 0C7 Deadline: 5pm on April 1st, 20 24 Full Name Address City Postal Code Phone Email Whether or not the 0 was free from bias, of Quest for Gold Committee has plied the section criteria in a manner that of interest. t you by the Quest for Gold Committee as to why you www.was provided.
+(Note: This Ap ed) provide the reasons communicated tere not nominated for an Ontario Card, opeal will not be accepted unless it conta and Date of Committee respor ıse:

-In the space below, provide a detailed account of the situation to allow the Appeals Committee to understand the basis of the appeal (please submit additional pages/supporting documentation as necessary):

-PLEASE NOTE that all decisions of the Appeals Committee are final.

-Print Name of Appellant

-Signature of Appellant

-Date

-All information provided to the Judo Ontario Ad-hoc Appeals Committee will be shared with both the Appellant and the Judo Ontario Quest for Gold Committee.
+n to allow the Appeals Committee pages/supporting documentation PLEASE NOTE that all decisions of f the Appeals Committee are final.
+Print Name of Appellant Signature of Appellant Date All information provided to the Juthe Appellant and the Judo Ontai Committee will be shared with bo th